There is nothing more disheartening than going camping and finding trash that someone left behind (or purposefully deposited).

 I recently visited a fellow boondocker and the area was littered with trash.
 I’m sure that along the way you’ve seen the same thing.
 I don’t have an answer, but I have ideas.

-I have often talked with others about putting together a “Camp Monitor” program.
+I have often talked with others about putting together a “Camp Monitor” program or maybe a more politically correct: Dispersed Clean Camping Advocate (DACCA).
 This program would hopefully help with many issues.
 It is NOT a camp host program.
-With this program one of our members would be given permission to stay on a certain location for a period of time to monitor the ingress and egress of all parties.
+With this program one of our members would stay on a certain location for a period of time to monitor the ingress and egress of all parties.
 This person would make note of noteworthy events and report those to our corporate office and/or the local ranger office for that area.
 It would more than likely involve a physical sweep through the area in order to complete their daily note-taking.
 No face-to-face interaction would be necessary.
 Anything that would require enforcement would be passed along in the notes and/or phoned in.

 This program will help with identifying those who ignore public lands rules and regulations.
 Those R&R’s are so very important to ALL of us because as they are broken so is the system whereby we are given public access and freedom to roam.